AliRampur/Phase-2-Group-Project/README.md

    4. Waterfronts and nicer views typically command a higher price.
 Even if shorelines are fully developed, King County Development should consider creating "man-made" lakes near areas that have a good view of the mountains or developing in areas that have access to natural bodies of water.

+We were also able to create both an inferential and predictive model, which were analyzed to see if they meet the assumptions of linear regression and error.

+   1. Our predictive model only meets one of the tenets of linear regression.
+Our inferential model, that uses log(price), is able to meet all assumptions of linear regression except having a normal distribution.
+We would continue to work on this model and it's variables given additional time.

+   2. Our predictive model has an MAE of $270000, and an RMSE of $490000.